tektoncd/pipeline/docs/pipelines.md

   `PipelineTasks` (i.e. the named instance of a `Task`) in the `Pipeline`
 - When the `from` key is specified on an input source, the version of the resource that is from the defined list of tasks is used
-- `from` can support fan in and fan out
 - The name of the `PipelineResource` must correspond to a `PipelineResource` from the `Task` that the referenced `PipelineTask` gives as an output